jasoncolburne/ml-dsa-flutter/README.md

 Only tested for macOS, iOS, Android and Web.

-I took implementations of Keccak from hashlib (for web/32-bit) and the reference in C (for 64-bit).
+I took implementations of Keccak from hashlib (for web/32-bit) and the optimized reference in C (for 64-bit).
 I needed to modify them slightly to permit some of the squeezing operations.

 ## Testing